Andrea has a background in Myers-Briggs and Western astrology. She mostly writes about relationships.

 Meditation, impulsiveness, haste, ruthlessness, high expectations, greed, lust, pride, moody, arrogance, big ego, jealously, intensity, devilry, impish, menace, confrontational.

 In the Rider-Waite-Smith deck, the King of Wands card shows a crowned figure sitting on a throne.
 He rests his hand on a tall staff with green buds.
 The staff is his scepter.
-He has the power to make his thoughts known across the land and his words have far-reaching impact.
+He has the power to make his thoughts known across the land, and his words have a far-reaching impact.

 The Court Cards and Their Powers